-Due to sampling limitations, the entire turbulence spectrum may not have been captured by our system.
-Particularly at high frequencies, flux loss occurs as a result of limited instrument response, which is evident in Fig. 5.
+At high frequencies, flux loss occurs as a result of limited instrument response, which is evident in Fig. 5.
 The drop off to zero is abrupt in the OVOC cospectra at ~ 1 Hz, whereas a "tail" remained in the sensible heat cospectrum up to 5 Hz.
 While all four cospectra peaked at ~ 0.07 Hz, OVOCs were normalized to attenuated values and thus demonstrated higher maxima than heat.
-In addition, OVOCs are often considered "sticky" due to their propensity to adsorb to the tubing wall, which could limit instrument response.
+OVOCs are also often considered "sticky" due to their propensity to adsorb to the tubing wall, which could lead to further flux attenuation.

-20 We estimate flux loss in two ways - from the instrument frequency response and based on concurrent heat flux measurements.
+We estimate flux loss in two ways - from the instrument frequency response and based on concurrent heat flux measurements.
 Bariteau et al. (2010) parameterized flux loss through tubing using the instrument response time (τ_c), defined as the number of seconds for a pulsed signal to fall to 1/e of its original value.
-An empirical filter function is given the form: $H(f) = [1 + (2\pi f \tau_c)^2]^{-1}$.
+An empirical filter function is given the form $H(f) = [1 + (2\pi f \tau_C)^2]^{-1}$.
 True turbulent flux is then adjusted from measured flux by the factor $H(f)^{-1/2}$.
-While the theoretical response time of the PTR-MS is quoted to be 0.1 s, the actual response time depends on sampling frequency and flow rate.
-In earlier laboratory tests with identical flows, we injected d_3 -methanol standard at the tip of the inlet and observed the decline of the signal once the standard was turned off.
-At sampling frequencies of 2.1 ~ 2.5 Hz, τ_c was estimated to be 1.0 ~ 0.8 s - same as the respective f_N .
-Inserting τ_c to the filter function and applying it to the measured cospectra resulted in flux corrections on the order of 10 ~ 20 %, with half power frequencies at ~ 0.18 and 0.22 Hz.
+While the theoretical response time of the PTR-MS is quoted to be 0.1 s, the actual response time in our setup appears to be slower.
+In earlier laboratory tests with identical flows, while sampling at ~ 6 Hz, we injected d3-methanol standard at the tip of the 25 m inlet and observed the decline of the signal once the standard was turned off by a fast-switching valve; τ_c was determined to be ~ 0.5 s, corresponding to a half-power frequency of ~ 0.3 Hz.
+Inserting τ_c to the filter function and applying it to the measured cospectra up to f_N resulted in flux corrections on the order of 10-20 %.
+Estimated from comparison to the Kaimal spectrum, contribution to turbulent flux at frequencies above f_N was small at typically a few percent.

 Further loss in OVOC flux could occur as a result of spatial separation between the gas inlet and the sonic anemometer (Moore, 1986).
-Thus we compare the transport of OVOCs (which is attenuated in high frequencies) to the transport of heat (which should not be significantly attenuated).
-Instead of matching the cospectra, we find the ogive approach for estimating high frequency attenuation (Spirig et al., 2005; Ammann et al., 2006) to be more repeatable.
-Averaged over a few hours of relatively constant winds

-- 15 to reduce noise, Og of OVOC usually reached 1 at a lower frequency than the heat ogive, implying high frequency attenuation.
+Thus we compare the transport of OVOCs to the transport of heat (which should have negligible attenuation).
+Instead of matching cospectra, we find the ogive approach for estimating high-frequency attenuation (Spirig et al., 2005; Ammann et al., 2006) to be more repeatable.
+Averaged over a few hours of relatively constant winds to reduce noise, Og of OVOC usually reached 1 at a lower frequency than the heat ogive, implying high-frequency attenuation.
 We scaled the OVOC Og to the heat Og up to a frequency where attenuation was not yet significant (usually ~ 0.05 Hz).
 The corrected OVOC Og at f_N then indicated the magnitude of flux attenuation.
 Three examples of the ogive analysis for methanol are shown in Fig. 7.
-On 30 May, 6 June, - and 15 June, the wind speeds were about 5, 8, and 11 ms^{-1} , with stability parameter z/L at -0.70, -0.16, and -0.05, respectively.
-The estimated loss in flux at a sampling rate of 2.1 Hz was ~7, 17, and 24 % for these three days, increasing with wind speed and stability, which is caused by greater flux contribution from high frequencies with increasing mechanically driven turbulence.
-Losses in flux for methanol, acetaldehyde, - and acetone based on this analysis are similar to each other and comparable to the filter function estimates, suggesting insignificant roles of adsorption and sensor separation.
+On 30 May, 6 June, and 15 June, the wind speeds were about 5, 8, and 11 m s^{-1} , with stability parameter z/L at -0.70, -0.16, and -0.05, respectively.
+The estimated loss in flux at a sampling rate of 2.1 Hz was \sim 7, 17, and 24 % for these three days, increasing with wind speed and stability, which is caused by greater flux contribution from high frequencies with increasing mechanically driven turbulence.
+Losses in flux for methanol, acetaldehyde, and acetone based on this analysis are similar to each other and comparable to the filter function estimates, suggesting insignificant roles of adsorption and sensor separation.